c33drive/CautiousDrive/README.md

 **cDrive** is a mobile app that helps a vehicle driver to focus on the road by forcing the driver to have minimal interaction with the mobile device while behind the steering wheel.

-It also informs road users about traffic congestions and accidents within a radius of certain km from their co-ordinates.
+It also informs road users about traffic congestions,non-functioning traffic lights and accidents within a radius of certain km from their co-ordinates.

 ## **Functions**

 #### Traffic congestion notification

-  * When a any user what to post an occurrence of traffic jam  incident on a certain road, the app has just that capability of allowing him/her to do so.
+  * When a any user wants to post an occurrence of traffic jam  incident on a certain road, the app has just that capability of allowing him/her to do so.

   * Other users near the same road will then get the notification.
+  #### Non-functioning traffic lights notification
+   * Users can also post an event of an non-functioning traffic light on a certain road.
+   * This is more important as other user will get notification and be warn to drive cautiously when approaching that spot.

 #### Accidents notifications
    * Users can also post an event of an accident on a certain road.